 We eventually made it to Vientiane where we stayed at a swanky hotel and checked out the night market but mostly just walked around and vegged out.
-We saw some cool temples and then took a day trip to Buddha Park which was the coolest part of the area.
+We saw some cool temples.
+Then took a day trip to Buddha Park which was the coolest part of the area.
 I couldn’t believe these ancient structures.

 The next day I had a flight to Kuala Lumpur in Malaysia before my coding camp started.
 I wanted to spend more time traveling in Laos, but unfortunately they have pretty bad roads and public transportation, plus no airport in the south so it didn’t make sense for me to stay here before Bali.
 Instead I got a cheap flight to Kuala Lumpur for 5 days and then flew on a cheap flight to Denpasar in Bali.

 I landed in KL really tired from all that go-go-go in Laos.
 I had a plan to pack in a few more things in Malaysia than just Kuala Lumpur, but was too lazy and just stayed here to chill out for 5 days.
 It was sooo nice.

 I was really feeling anti-social before I got to the hostel.
 I told myself I wasn’t going to speak to anyone and not make any friends.
 Literally the next day there I met a group of 6 friends.
 Haha it’s hard to NOT people in hostels….I’m telling you.

 I explored a few of the malls, saw the towers lit up at night and went to the night markets with a guy I met who is traveling to all of the countries in the world.
 So cool!
 The group of friends all went out to a few rooftop bars the next night and a few tequila shots later….we were having a blast.